janek1842/progress_documentation-/README.md

 MyZipp - simple program for making zip files both for files and directories

 FinanceAssistant - login/register background in JavaFx for future project

+Java JPWP - tasks prepared for me by my university friends